Acumatica/Acuminator/README.md

 For the errors it finds, Acuminator suggests code fixes.
 For the full list of supported diagnostics and code fixes, see [Diagnostics](docs/Summary.md#diagnostics).

-Acuminator supports two approaches for suppression of unwanted diagnostic alerts:
+Acuminator supports two approaches for the suppression of unwanted diagnostic alerts:
 * Suppress diagnostic with a special comment placed a line above the code
 * Suppress diagnostic with a specific suppression file.
 With this mechanism a specific one per project file will store a list of  diagnostics suppressed in the project.
 This approach is supported only if Acuminator is installed as a VSIX plugin.